First published 12 Sep 2014

 My personal favourite place for Prata is Mr and Mrs Mohgan’s prata which is only opened in the mornings.
 There are many prata stalls around, but not many are run by an old couple.
 Most are 24 hour restaurants that operate around the clock.
 Another stall nearer town that is more accessible is Master Prata.
 They have another stall at Alexandra which is air-conditioned.
 The oldest stall in Singapore is Zam Zam which is over a hundred years old and located near the Sultan Mosque in Kampung Glam.
 They are more famous for their murtabak which is the same dough filled with eggs and mutton/chicken.

-To learn more about Singapore’s Hawker Food Heritage, do pick up my book, “The End of Char Kway Teow” from the local bookstores.
-(Kinokuniya at Ngee Ann City should have it).
-My latest book Only The Best is in its second print run and has recently been revised and updated (2014) and lists all the best hawker food stalls which I have visited since I started blogging.
-It is now also available at all good bookstores!
+To learn more about Singapore’s Hawker Food Heritage, you can still pick up my book, “The End of Char Kway Teow” from the local bookstores.
+(Out of print already).
+My 2nd book Only The Best lists all the best hawker food stalls which I have visited since I started blogging.
+Both books are still available at Epigram Book Store.

 If you enjoyed this article and want an even more in depth look at Singapore food, please check out Top Ten Iconic Singapore Foods!